-If you are a motor carrier with a home base in California and operate solely within the state borders, legally you do not need to have a USDOT Number legally.
+If you are a motor carrier with a home base in California and operate solely within the state borders, legally you do not need to have a USDOT Number.
 However, if you plan on operating interstate, getting a CA DOT number becomes a requirement.

 It does not matter what your home base state is, DOT requirements stay the same.
 That means that you are going to need a DOT number if:

-When you are starting your trucking business, it might be confusing and take a lot of time.
+When you are starting your trucking business, it might be confusing and time consuming.
 But do not worry – DOT Operating Authority will do all the paperwork for you.
 Call us at (888) NOW – GETDOT or (877) 702 – 9746.